What is ownership? Furthermore, what does the idea of ownership have to do with determining which crypto wallet is right for you?

 First you should decide between hot wallets and cold wallets.
 The difference between these two is that hot wallets connect to the internet and bluetooth, making them convenient but also more vulnerable to hacks.

-There are also wallets on exchanges, which link to your accounts on exchanges like Binance and Bitcoin.
+There are also wallets on exchanges, which link to your accounts on exchanges like Binance and Coinbase.
 These wallets can store your coins inside of the exchange, giving you some extra security, but you should still use caution when using them.
 They’re still prone to online attacks.

 Of course, even physical wallets not online still pose a risk.
 If you go around flaunting how many coins you have, all it would take is someone with a wrench and bad intentions to get you to tell them your private key.